yuhmmy/yuhmmy.github.io/index.md

 ## User Guide

-This section provides a walkthrough of the Bowfolios user interface and its capabilities.
+This section provides a walkthrough of the yUHmmy user interface and its capabilities.

 ### Landing Page
 ### Settings page